leoliu0/fzfpdf/README.md

 If you do not have xdg-open set up, replace xdg-open with your favourite program to open PDF files.

-Now go to a directory, try type "fp"
+Now go to a directory, try type "fp", this opens up fzf with each lines extracted from all pdf front pages in the given directory.
+You can type and search stuff.

+Enjoy.